matter-labs/zksync-era/prover/prover_fri/README.md

    Note that it will produce a first l1 batch that can be proven (should be batch 0).

 3. Generate the GPU setup data (no need to regenerate if it's already there).
+If you want to use this with the GPU compressors, you need to change the key in the file from `setup_2^26.key` to `setup_2^24.key`.
 This will consume around 20GB of disk.
 You need to be in the `prover/` directory (for all commands from here onwards, you need to be in the `prover/` directory) and run:

    ```console
    ./setup.sh gpu